airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 :::note

-Changes to these parameters apply to all streams in the connection.
+These parameters apply to all streams in the connection.

 :::